 Imagine this scenario for a moment.
 It’s 2 AM on a Thursday.
 You are trying to sleep since you have an important meeting at work in the morning.
 You need that sleep, and usually, you would be peacefully slumbering away.
 Unfortunately, it seems like your neighbors have other plans for your night.
+Whether it's the folks next door throwing a party and blasting loud music all night, or maybe your upstairs neighbors are stomping around and it's driving you crazy, you'll want to know how to deal with noisy neighbors.
+Here's what you should do.

 Almost every neighborhood has at least one family that is a little louder than the rest.
 So, before you go crazy, realize you’re not alone in this.
 There are plenty of people who tend to have issues with noisy, terrible neighbors from time to time.